 Gum Disease & Periodontics

-Plaque and tartar deposits on your teeth can result in gum disease.
-If gum disease is not treated, it can lead to tooth loss.
-The most effective way to prevent gum disease is to visit our office regularly for professional cleanings and exams.
+Plaque and tartar buildup on your teeth can contribute to the development of gum disease, which, if left untreated, can eventually lead to tooth loss.
+To prevent gum disease, it is crucial to maintain regular visits to our dental office for professional cleanings and exams.

 Symptoms of periodontal disease

-Some of the early symptoms of periodontal disease include: General-Dentistry-Gum-Disease-Cleanings-by-Cosmetic-Dental-of-Encino-2
+Early signs of periodontal disease may include: General-Dentistry-Gum-Disease-Cleanings-by-Cosmetic-Dental-of-Encino-2

 • Bleeding gums